CapPow/bcAudit/README.md

 -My build commands are added for convenience, the paths will need to be updated for your environment.

--The existing stand alone exe build has Multiple Tennessee Collection's expected barcodes hardcoded as Regex patterns.

 -Presumes .CR2 and .JPG files are being generated from the camera.

 -Presumes the .JPG files are not useful after analysis and removes them!
 This is easily altered if building your own.

--Using a Cannon EOS utility's linked software option link .jpg outputs to this program.

--This program loads the jpg, seeks a barcode and matching a collection regex and ensures the matching .CR2 file is appropriately named.

 -Then the program removes the jpg (always).